 A swarm may not stay in place for more than a few hours, so please ask for help without delay.

-If you are sure that you have a swarm of honeybees then please contact the Vale & Downland Association’s Swarm co-ordinator.
+If you are sure that you have a swarm of honeybees then please go to the BBKA Swarm Information website to find the details of your local swarm collector.

 Although the assistance given to the public is generally provided by the beekeeper free of charge, a donation towards the beekeeper’s cost of fuel would be appreciated.